LtbLightning/bdk-flutter-workshop/SOLUTIONS.md

 double? satPerVbyte,
 int? absoluteFeeSat,
 }) async {
   // 11.
-Convert the invoice String to a BDK Address type final address = await Address.create(address: invoice);
+Convert the invoice String to a BDK Address type final address = await Address.fromString(
+    s: invoice,
+    network: Network.signet,
+  );

   // 12.
 Use the address to get the script that would lock a transaction output to the address final script = await address
-        .scriptPubKey(); // Creates the output scripts so that the wallet that generated the address can spend the funds
+      .scriptPubkey(); // Creates the output scripts so that the wallet that generated the address can spend the funds

   // 13.
 Initialize a `TxBuilder` instance.
   final txBuilder = TxBuilder();

   // 14.
 Add the recipient and the amount to send to the transaction builder. txBuilder.addRecipient(script, amountSat);

   // 15.
 Set the fee rate for the transaction based on the provided fee rate or absolute fee on the transaction builder. if (satPerVbyte != null) {
     txBuilder.feeRate(satPerVbyte);
   } else if (absoluteFeeSat != null) {
     txBuilder.feeAbsolute(absoluteFeeSat);
   }

   // 16.
 Enable RBF (Replace-By-Fee) on the transaction builder txBuilder.enableRbf();

   // 17.
 Finish the transaction building
-    final txBuilderResult = await txBuilder.finish(_wallet!);
+  final (psbt, _) = await txBuilder.finish(_wallet!);

   // 18.
-Sign the transaction with the wallet final sbt = await _wallet!.sign(psbt: txBuilderResult.psbt);
+Sign the transaction with the wallet await _wallet!.sign(psbt: psbt);

   // 19.
-Extract the transaction as bytes from the finalized and signed PSBT final tx = await sbt.extractTx();
+Extract the transaction as bytes from the finalized and signed PSBT final tx = await psbt.extractTx();

   // 20.
-Broadcast the transaction to the network with the `Blockchain` instance await _blockchain.broadcast(tx);
+Broadcast the transaction to the network with the `Blockchain` instance,

-    // 21.
-Return the transaction id
+  //  this should return the transaction id. final txId = await _blockchain.broadcast(transaction: tx);

+  print('Transaction broadcasted: $txId');

-    return tx.txid();
+  return txId;
 }
 ```